-The Town of Vinton along with Roanoke County, Cities of Roanoke and Salem, Roanoke Valley Resource Authority (RVRA), Clean Valley Council (CVC), Inc., and Upper Roanoke and River Roundtable (URRR) Committee will continue to have the community involved with clean-up projects along local streams and riparian corridors.
-This control measure is intended to provide a means for the public to be involved with and participate in the Town's Stormwater Program in an effort to improve water quality and support local restoration and clean-up projects.
-The Town will continue to coordinate several programs to engage citizens' interest in stormwater high-priority water quality issues of excess in sediment, bacteria, and nutrients, as follows:
+The Town of Vinton along with Roanoke County, Cities of Roanoke and Salem, Roanoke Valley Resource Authority (RVRA), Clean Valley Council (CVC), Inc., and Western Virginia Water Authority (WVWA) will continue to have the community involved with clean-up projects along local streams and riparian corridors.
+This control measure is intended to provide a means for the public to be involved with and participate in the Town's Stormwater Program to improve water quality and support local restoration and clean-up projects.